 The Special Features of The Veterinary Profession in Finland

-There are about 2 170 veterinarians in Finland (2012).
-Of these, a number a bit more than 400 work as municipal veterinarians and local veterinary officers.
+There are about 2 630 veterinarians in Finland (january 2016) retiered vetrinarians are included.
+Of these, a bit more than 400 work as municipal veterinarians and local veterinary officers.
 The municipal veterinarian deals not only with the traditional veterinary tasks but also with governmental duties, e.g. food hygiene in a larger extent than ever and also animal welfare.

-The government employs approximately 150 veterinarians for the moment.
-This number includes veterinarians working at the National Agency for Food Hygiene and Veterinary Medicine, the Faculty of Veterinary Medicine at Helsinki University and the central government run by the Ministry of Agriculture and Forestry.
+The Finnish state employs approximately 190 veterinarians.
+This number includes veterinarians working at the Finnish Food Safety Authority, the Faculty of Veterinary Medicine at the University of Helsinki and the central government run by the Ministry of Agriculture and Forestry.

-Nowadays some 70 new licentiates of veterinary medicine are graduated at the Helsinki university each year.
-Most of the younger veterinarians are female; more than 60% of the profession is female, while the percentage of female students today is 92 % (2009).
-There is also about 130 finns studying vaterinary medicine in Estonia, in Estonian University of Life Sciences, Eesti Maaulikool.
+Some 70 new licentiates of veterinary medicine graduate each year from the University of Helsinki.
+Most of the younger veterinarians are female; more than 60% of the profession is now female.
+In 2013, about 88 per cent of first year students were female.
+There are also about 130 Finns studying veterinary medicine in Tartu, Estonia, at the Estonian University of Life Sciences, Eesti Maaulikool.

-The rest of the veterinarians are within the industry, other than veterinary fields or simply retired.
+The remaining veterinarians work within the industry sector, in other than veterinary fields or are simply retired.